MADHUVANTHI2004/jarvis/README.md

 - **Retrieve Information**: Get information about a person using Wikipedia.
 - **Entertainment**: Sing a song or suggest a massage for boredom relief.

+how to install packages

+-open the terminal or cmd in your desktop
+-if cmd use cd 'your file path'
+-then type ""pip install SpeechRecognition pyttsx3 pywhatkit wikipedia"" to install the necessary packages
+-make sure all your packages are updated versions.

 ##how to use the assistant